Cogges/cogges.github.io/groups.md

 that laugh a lot.
 We want to maintain a relaxed, safe and authentic place where you can be yourself and be encouraged and supported in your relationship with God.

+### JUDY MARSHALL - Thursday pm VARIOUS

+A group ideally suited to those who have been through the Alpha course wanting to experience friendship and continue the journey of discovering who Jesus is and how he shapes our lives.